evanca/quick-portfolio/index.md

 MORNINGSTAR LOGO here

 [Mstables Contributor](https://github.com/caiobran/mstables)
+Having worked in finance I knew I needed to study the math and stats behind it before I tried my hand at trading.
+What I chose in stead was to build my data engineering skills by contributing and improving on well-written but deprecated code.
-Webscraping and datamining the Morningstar.com API was a natural starting point for my algorithm trading project.
-Expanding upon [Caiobran](https://github. com/caiobran/mstables) we automated the SQL database and are now working to expand financial source data to include any existing flatfile or databases and the suite of tools from [Panda Datareader](https://github.com/pydata/pandas-datareader)
+I found that a few years ago while webscraping the Morningstar.com and NASDAQ API and saving to databases after transformation. natural starting point for.
+Expanding upon the great code that [Caiobran](https://github had started. com/caiobran/mstables) we automated the SQL database setup and are now working to expand financial source data to include any existing flatfile or databases and the suite of tools from [Panda Datareader](https://github.com/pydata/pandas-datareader)
 1. [Tiingo](https://pandas-datareader.readthedocs.io/en/latest/remote_data.html#remote-data-tiingo)
 2. [IEX](https://github.com/iexcloud)